 65 Select to go for a ride.
 Use the arrows to change your activity profile.
 Navigation Select to mark a location, search for locations, and create or navigate a course.
 Training Select to access your segments, workouts, and other training options.
-Select to access your history, personal records, contacts, and settings.
+History Select to access your previous rides and totals.
+My Stats Select to access your performance metrics, personal records, and user profile.
+Select to access connected features and settings.
 IQ Select to access your Connect IQTM apps, widgets, and data fields.